binance/binance-spot-api-docs/faqs/market_data_only.md

 ### Websocket Streams

 Public market data can also be retrieved through the websocket market data using the URL `data-stream.binance.vision`.
-The streams available through this domain are the same that can be found in the [Websocket Market Streams](../web-socket-streams.md) documentation.
+The streams available through this domain are the same that can be found in the [WebSocket Market Streams](../web-socket-streams.md) documentation.

 Note that User Data Streams **cannot** be accessed through this URL.